erdemcanaz/Miru2/README.md

 ### 2) Mount NVMe

+Please refer to [reference [1].](https://youtu.be/FX2exKW_20E)

 NVMe (Non-Volatile Memory) can be considered as a solid state memory unit which is the replacement technology for older hard-drives.
 Simply mount NVMe to the jetson-device.

 ### 3) Start Jetson in Force Recovery Mode

+Please refer to [reference [1].](https://youtu.be/FX2exKW_20E)

-On the side of the device, there are ***button headers*** that should not be confused with the ***40-pin expansion headers***.
+On the side of the jetson-device, there are ***button headers*** that should not be confused with the ***40-pin expansion headers***.
 One of these button headers is called the **Force Recovery pin.** To boot the Jetson into force recovery mode and allow it to be flashed by the SDK Manager, you need to connect the Force Recovery pin to the ground.
 The steps to follow are as simple as:

 1. **Ensure that the jetson-device is powered off and unplugged.**
 2. Disconnect all unnecessary cables and USB adapters from the device.